 Employee Group 1: Early Adopters

 For Group 1, you are dealing with your least-resistant employees, the ones who are the first to commit to the change.
 It is critical that you engage these employees early and leverage their visible participation to help move the change forward.
 Each employee in this group can become a strong and active advocate for change and can influence the background conversation with other employees.
 This background network is a key channel to reach Group 2 employees.
 Group 1 represents your advocates.

 Group 2 employees require the most time and attention.
 These employees are the central focus of the methods provided here.
 Their choice to support or not support the change will be influenced by how effectively the change is managed.
 Direct supervisors and coaches will be the primary enablers.
-This is the group who may need help from the Top 10 List on Managing Resistance to Change, found in the Change Management Practitioner eToolkit.
+This is the group that may need help from the Top 10 Tactics for Managing Resistance to Change, found in the Change Management Practitioner eToolkit.

 Group 3 employees, by definition, are unlikely to change and will not support the change within the organization.
 They are often beginning an exit strategy that could include moving to another group or department, moving to another company, or leaving the workforce (e.g., retirement).

 When considering Group 3 employees, remember the importance of where to focus your change management energy.
 Many times, change management energy is spent on the small percentage in Group 3.
 Instead, make sure you focus your change management energy on the majority in the other groups.

 How to Diagnose the Root Cause of Resistance

 Resistance is a natural and normal reaction to change.
 Every individual has a threshold for how much change they can absorb; however, the number-one reason frontline employees resist change is a lack of awareness of the underlying business need for change.